Metacello/metacello/docs/MetacelloScriptingAPI.md

 command to refresh the configuration.

 * The default repository is platform-dependent.
 See the documentation for your platform to determine which repository is used.
+  Currently `http:www.squeaksource.com/MetacelloRepository` is used as the default.

 * `github://`` projects are implicitly [locked](#locking) when loaded.